COVID-19 pandemic in Austria: 2021

 The strict third lockdown was extended until 7 February, after mutations of the UK and South African variant were found in the country.

 Starting on Monday, 8 February, the strict lockdown was lifted and retail shops, schools, services providers, museums, parks, zoos etc. are allowed to open again - with heavy protective measures such as mandatory FFP2-mask wearing.
 Hairdressers and massage therapists are only allowed to serve customers if they provide a negative COVID-test from a licensed medical testing site which is no longer than 48 hours old.

 According to preliminary numbers released by Statistics Austria, 90.517 people died in Austria in 2020 - an increase of 8,6% from 2019.
 Excess mortality, which is defined by significantly higher mortality compared to the previous 5 years, happened during the first wave in March/April and more considerably after October during the second wave.
 During February 2021, there was no excess mortality in the country any longer with deaths below the 5-year average for the latest calendar weeks 6 and 7.

 Until 5 March, 776.397 doses of vaccines have been distributed to Austria.
 742.374 of these doses have been used for vaccination: 502.985 of which have been used to vaccinate people with a first dose and another 239.389 people with a second dose.
 5,7% of all Austrians have received a first dose of vaccination, with 2,7% fully vaccinated with a second dose.

 After four months of a complete shutdown, the gastronomic and cultural sector reopened in Vorarlberg on 15 March 2021 under strict conditions.
 Vorarlberg had shown low incident rates of Covid infections, so the state served as so-called 'model region' for the reopening of the gastronomic sector.

 On November 15, a national lockdown for unvaccinated citizens aged 12 and over was imposed, authorizing them to leave their homes only for work, food shopping, or emergencies.
 The lockdown was described as temporary.

 On November 19, due to the fourth wave in the country, Austria announced a full national lockdown for all citizens starting on November 22 and lasting for 20 days, including the introduction of a legal requirement for citizens to get vaccinated starting from 1 February 2022.
 Among the new measures, citizens were required to work from home, non-essential shops were closed, and schools only remained open for children who require face-to-face learning.

 During the COVID-19 pandemic, Austria was at the top in adopting new digital technologies and leading the digital transformation in Europe.

 2022

 On February 16, Chancellor Karl Nehammer announced that the Austrian government would lift most of its remaining COVID-19 restrictions by March 5.

+Footage of climate activists in Vienna was falsely asserted to be a video of corpses supposedly dead by COVID-19 moving.